 Decide Whether the Shopify Fulfillment Network Will Work for You

-If you’re a Shopify merchant who the service won’t work for, you can try Easyship with your Shopify store to easily manage your customers’ orders.
+If you’re a Shopify merchant whose service won’t work, you can try Easyship with your Shopify store to easily manage your customers’ orders.